 This is normally the first thing people do, but we rank it in third place.
 Google is the perfect place to find your local Car Key Man Auto Locksmith, however it’s easy to get overwhelmed.
 We all love Google, it’s a goldmine of information and contact numbers, but the way advertising works can leave you making a bad choice on who to call.
 Let me explain.

-It is possible that your local expert is there.
-However, it can be very expensive to advertise, and your local Car Key Man Auto Locksmith will probably be a man in a van, small business, without the funds to pay alot of money to Google.
+It’s possible that your local expert is there.
+However, it can be very expensive to advertise, and your local Car Key Man Auto Locksmith will probably be a man in a van, small business, without the funds to pay a lot of money to Google.
 We’ve been there and any profit you make in a month can quickly get eaten up by Google AdWords.